tf-jlemasters/fitness-tracker/README.md

 # **Fitness Tracking App**
 https://lemasters-fitness-app.herokuapp.com/
 ## Description
 A fitness tracker application built using NoSQL, Mongoose, and MongoDB.
 Use this application to keep track of your exercises and workouts.
-This application is deployed on Heroku.
+This application was forked from my old GitHub account.
 ## Table of contents
 - [Description](#Description)
 - [Installation](#Installation)